racheliurui/markdown/Trending/AWS/031_ElasticCache.md

 * depending on project language & framework support
 * Redis feature is superset of Memcached

+## Memcached Vs Redis

+* Store json
+  * in Memcached , use serialized string
+  * in Redis , use hash

 ## Memcached (mem cache d) store Option

 * Free and opensource